All Products

 Valid values:

-• true: The system automatically calculates the memory size of each backend based on the managed memory and the number of task slots.
+• true: The system automatically calculates the memory for each backend based on the managed memory and the number of task slots.

-• false: The memory size of each backend is set to the sum of the values of the state.backend.gemini.total.writebuffer.size and state.backend.gemini.offheap.size parameters.
+• false: The memory size for each backend is set to the sum of the state.backend.gemini.total.writebuffer.size and state.backend.gemini.offheap.size parameter values.

 Note